On April 16, 1917, all males older than 14 who were still “natives, citizens, denizens, or subjects”

 Act and the Sedition Act, passed by Congress in 1918.
 It levied severe punishment for "all forms of

-expression in any way critical of "the government, its symbols, or its mobilization of resources for
+expression in any way critical of "the government, its symbols, or its mobilization of resources for the

-the war."
-Under that dictatorial act, even mere skeptics were imprisoned for voicing any criticism of
+war."
+Under that dictatorial act, even mere skeptics were imprisoned for voicing any criticism of the

-of that act to the numerous citizen "loyalty leagues" created to act as vigilantes on behalf of Wilson
+that act to the numerous citizen "loyalty leagues" created to act as vigilantes on behalf of Wilson and

-and his war policies.
+his war policies.
 It was eventually perceived as violating civil liberties, and Warren's dictatorial

 powers ended, but not until grave damage was done.
 Even then, the power to arrest simply shifted